Posted on

 - In pure comparative negligence, the plaintiff in the case would see their compensation reduced by the amount of fault they brought to the accident.

-- In modified comparative negligence states, the plaintiff’s compensation is reduced by his or her share of the blame, and if the plaintiff was more than half at-fault, he or she would recover nothing.
+- In modified comparative negligence states, the plaintiff’s compensation is reduced by their share of the blame, and if the plaintiff was more than half at-fault, they would recover nothing.

 For example: Mary is jaywalking when she is hit by a car driven by Nancy.
 Mary files a personal injury claim.
 The jury decides that Mary suffered $100,000 in damages, but was 60 percent at-fault because she jaywalking.
 In a state that uses pure comparative negligence rules, Mary would only recover $40,000 because of her share of fault in the accident.
 In a state that uses modified comparative negligence rules, Mary would recover nothing.